 According to the Heritage Foundation, the following are the top ten most capitalist countries in the world.
 The countries are selected and ranked based on four categories: Rule of Law, Government Size, Regulatory Efficiency, and Open Markets.
 Each of these categories includes other factors within it, such as Property Rights, Government Spending, Business Freedom, and Financial Freedom.

 - Hong Kong

 - New Zealand

 - United Arab Emirates

-Even though the United States is considered to be the symbol of Capitalism, it only ranks 18th on the Heritage country rankings.
+Even though the United States is often considered to be the premier symbol of capitalism, it in fact only ranks 18th on the Heritage Foundation’s country rankings.